-The King’s Hospital is recognised a Parish within the Church of Ireland Diocese of Dublin & Glendalough and worship according to the rites of the Church of Ireland is an integral part of school life.
+The King’s Hospital School is recognised a parish within the Church of Ireland Diocese of Dublin & Glendalough and worship, according to the rites of the Church of Ireland, is an integral part of school life.

-They are conducted by the School Chaplain, who lives on the campus and is readily available to all pupils to provide advice, counselling and pastoral care when required.
+The school chaplain, who lives on the campus, conducts the services and is readily available to all students to provide advice, counselling and pastoral care when required.

-During their studies, pupils gain an understanding and respect for all religious persuasions.
+During their studies, students gain an understanding and respect for all religious persuasions.